IN THE BEGINNING…

 I’ve always had this inexplicable yearning to transform mundane objects into interesting and useful things.
 I distinctly remember finding a block of wood one day and turning it into a very cool game.
 I was in the fourth grade.
 That was when I knew I wanted to become an architect.

-Of course, I’d be remiss if I didn’t mention the influence Mike Brady had me as well.
+Of course, I’d be remiss if I didn’t mention the influence Mike Brady had on me as well.
 The Brady Bunch was one of the most popular shows on television at the time and there was something about Mr. Brady’s character that intrigued me.
 He was an architect, a seemingly nice guy, a good husband, and dad, and he had a pretty groovy drafting table.
 Like most kids growing up in the 70’s, there was a part of me that wanted to be a little bit Brady.
 Perhaps that explains why now, 40-something years later, one of my favorite shirts is the one my wife refers to as my “Bobby Brady shirt.”

 GETTING EQUIPPED & REALIZING MY STRENGTHS